 Pachira is one of the most popular good luck plants around the world, and it is believed to attract money and good fortune.
 According to a famous Asian tale, a poor farmer living in Taiwan prayed for money.
 On his way home, he found a pachira.
 Soon after, the farmer became rich by selling the plants that are grown from the seeds of the plant.

 The pachira plants are braided together when their stalks are young and tender to invite good luck.
 Usually, you will find a money tree with three or five stalks entwined together.
 They don’t braid four stalks because four is an unlucky number in Feng Shui.

 It is a common belief that potted orchids can bring prosperity and good luck, especially if you’re searching for love.
 According to legends, this plant with a gorgeous flower has magical powers, and it increases your chance of attracting a romantic partner.

-In Feng Shui, orchids have different meanings depending on its color.
-For example, white orchids can fill your homes with peace.
+In Feng Shui, orchids have different meanings depending on their color.
+For example, white orchids can fill your home with peace.
 Pink, on the other hand, can attract harmonious relationships.
-Lastly, the most auspicious color of orchid is violet.
+Lastly, the most auspicious color of the orchid is violet.